kubernetes/enhancements/keps/sig-api-machinery/1623-standardize-conditions/README.md

 ## Summary

-While many Kuberentes APIs have `.status.conditions`, the schema of `condition` varies a lot between them.
+While many Kubernetes APIs have `.status.conditions`, the schema of `condition` varies a lot between them.
 There is very little commonality at the level of serialization, proto-encoding, and required vs optional.
 Conditions are central enough to the API to make a common golang type with a fixed schema.
 The schema can be a strong recommendation to all API authors.